fuzzylogicxx/fuzzylogic/posts/block-links-a-tricky-ui-problem.md

 The problem with this approach is that any text in the card is no longer selectable.

 Some might say that this is OK.
 Personally I feel that it is a fundamental usability requirement that text on a web page be selectable.
 Not being able to do so calls to mind the bad old days before web fonts where we used images for headings, and I like to think we’ve evolved from those kind of practices.
-Also, I feel any statement by us developers and designers that “losing the ability to select text is acceptable” lacks validity because we are _biased_; happy to justify taking away something fundamental from our users, potentially confusing and frustrating them, in a blind desire to get a non-essential feature over the line.
+Also, I feel any statement by us developers and designers that “losing the ability to select text is OK” lacks validity because we are _biased_; happy to justify taking away something fundamental from our users because we’re more concerned with getting a (frankly non-essential) feature over the line.

 If we’re still determined to make the full card clickable, there’s one further option.